-The ANFANG-concept will be available for a wide range of stakeholders (such as municipalities or local companies) for further exploitation.
 In order to achieve a more sustainable mobility development it is very important to promote active mobility measures.
 In addition to the positive effect on public health, the promotion of active mobility is a major contributor to achieve the overarching goal of the UN-Convention in Paris to reduce greenhouse gas emissions to limit global warming.

 Therefore, the ANFANG-concept is available for a wide range of stakeholders (such as municipalities or local companies) for further exploitation (in German).
 A report on family mobility is also available.